ashmacton/KD-Project/README.md

 This Project is focused on tackling the problem of Distribution Shift between the Train and Test Data.
 The Dataset has images of 8 different Objects which are held in hand and was provided by Prof. Concetto Spampinato and Prof. Giovanni Bellitto.

-I tried two different approaches one with the other with SSD300_vgg16
+I tried two different approaches one with Faster RCNN with ResNet50 v2 the other with SSD300_vgg16